kj-kenan/SWE573-Kenan-s-Repo/docs/SRS.md

 The system shall allow sorting or filtering transaction history by date or type.

 The Timebank tab shall only be visible to authenticated users.

+For multi-participant offers, each participant shall spend one Beellar upon service completion.

+For multi-participant offers, the offer owner shall earn one Beellar total per completed offer, regardless of the number of participants.

+The system shall record a separate debit transaction for each participant and a single credit transaction for the offer owner.

 *Ratings*